Summary

 Once we have the quote all that’s left to do is execute the quote and display a progress state to the user.

-Contract Compatability
+Contract Compatibility

 Fetch the Quote